Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/procedural/clouds.rst

 =======

 Greyscale
-   The standard noise, gives an intensity
+   The standard noise, gives an intensity.
 Color
-   The noise gives an RGB value
+   The noise gives an RGB value.
 Noise
-   *Soft* or *Hard*, changes contrast and sharpness Size
+   *Soft* or *Hard*, changes contrast and sharpness.
+Size
-   The dimension of the Noise table
+   The dimension of the Noise table.
 Depth
    The depth of the *Clouds* calculation.
    A higher number results in a long calculation time, but also in finer details.